nervosnetwork/ckb/README.md

 ## Development Process

-This project is still in development, and it's NOT in production-ready status.
-The board also lists some [known issues](https://github.com/nervosnetwork/ckb/projects/2) that we are currently working on.

-The `master` branch is regularly built and tested, however, it is not guaranteed to be completely stable; The `develop` branch is the work branch to merge new features, and it's not stable.
+The `master` branch is regularly built and tested.
+It is considered already production ready; The `develop` branch is the work branch to merge new features, and it's not stable.
 The CHANGELOG is available in [Releases](https://github.com/nervosnetwork/ckb/releases) and [CHANGELOG.md](https://github.com/nervosnetwork/ckb/blob/master/CHANGELOG.md) in the `master` branch.

 ## How to Contribute